 - Core Location

-When the current authorization status is not determined (
+request whenever the current authorization status is not determined (

-CLAuthorization, this method runs asynchronously and prompts the user to grant permission to the app to use location services.
+This method runs asynchronously and prompts the user to grant permission to the app to use location services.
 The user prompt contains the text from the

-NSLocation key in your app’s
+NSLocation key in your app

 Info file, and the presence of that key is required when calling this method.
-After the status is determined, the location manager delivers the results to the delegate’s
+The user prompt displays the following options, which determine the authorization your app can receive.

 When your app starts standard location services in the foreground, they continue to run in the background if your app has enabled background location updates in the Capabilities tab of your Xcode project.
-Attempts to start location services while your app is running in the background will fail.
-The system displays a location-services indicator in the status bar when your app moves to the background with active location services.
+Attempts to start location updates while your app runs in the background will fail.
+The system displays a location services indicator in the status bar when your app moves to the background with active location services.